bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Let\'s take a look at some of the advantages of using the Mocha testing framework.
+Let&apos;s take a look at some of the advantages of using the Mocha testing framework.
 It encourages Test Driven Development (TDD) and Behavior Driven Development (BDD).
 It runs tests serially, and the results are always accurate.
 It can be configured to run test cases in the web